Dehghanni/Teofl/Writing.md

 all the above-enumerated reasons converge to the point that …

-Based on the aforementioned reasons, it can be surmised that … has deleterious/detrimental/devastating effects on ….
+Based on the aforementioned reasons, it can be surmised that … has deleterious/detrimental/devastating/irreparable effects on ….

-Other factors are also at work in the …
+Other factors are also at work, but are subsidiary to this one.

 unpleasantly surprising is the fact that …

-Obviously, … constitutes a serious threat to the future.
+Obviously, some acute problems would crop up that constitute a serious threat to the future.
 Therefore, prompt action must be taken, otherwise, a terrible fate awaits us in the not too distant future.

 Otherwise, a spirit of hopelessness may pervade society.